worldcoin/world-id-docs/docs/advanced/40-custom-integrations.md

 1. Establishing a connection to the Worldcoin app through [WalletConnect v1.0](https://docs.walletconnect.com).
 2. Sending a `wld_worldIDVerification` JSON-RPC 2.0 request with the required proof input.
 3. Receiving the proof results through WalletConnect.
-4. Handling errors received from the Worldcoin app appropiately.
+4. Handling errors received from the Worldcoin app appropriately.

 **On the blockchain side:**